openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interop_guidelines.md

     // Create new object on new runtime let newObjValue = newContext.object().toJSValue()

-    // Error: Converting the new object's JSValue using the old runtime instance let newObj = newObjValue.asObject(context)
+    // Error: Converting new object's JSValue using old runtime instance let newObj = newObjValue.asObject(context)

     // Error: Using old runtime as parameter when setting property on new object